 To provide partial travel and/or accommodation support for UK-based Early Career Researchers to attend conferences or undertake research visits either in the UK or overseas.

 The applicant should be an Early Career Researcher in mathematics, based in the UK.
-An Early Career Researcher is defined as a Master’s student, PhD/research student or anyone who has completed their PhD in the last five years (excluding academic career breaks).
+An Early Career Researcher is defined as a PhD/research student or anyone who has completed their PhD in the last five years (excluding academic career breaks).
 Masters Students will not be considered.

 The scheme is open to both members and non-members of the LMS.
 Non-members must have their application countersigned by a member of the society or give details of a current LMS member willing to support the application.